-Disposable clothing is often used as a supplement to reusable cleanroom garments.
-It serves both as product protection and as personal protective equipment.
+Disposable garments are often used as supplements to reusable cleanroom garments.
+Both serve as product protection and as personal protective equipment.

-Attention should be paid that disposable clothing does not become an additional particle source.
+Attention should be paid that disposable garments do not become additional particle sources.
 Meaningful application, e.g. with reusable garments, can achieve a contamination reduction.

-A comparative study of disposable clothing vs. reusable clothing showed very interesting differences on the subject of "self-contamination".
+A comparative study of disposable garments vs. reusable garments showed very interesting differences on the subject of "self-contamination".

 Depending on the requirements, different designs and properties have to be considered, for example antistatic behaviour, tear resistance, protection against toxic substances etc.